dfelinto/blender-manual/manual/getting_started/about/introduction.rst

 =================

 Blender has a wide variety of tools making it suitable for almost any sort of media production.
-People and studios around the world use it for hobby projects, commercials, and feature films.
+Professionals, hobbyists, and studios around the world use it for creating animations, game assets, motion graphics, TV shows, concept art, story-boarding, commercials, and feature films.

 Check out the `User Stories page <https://www.blender.org/about/user-stories/>`__ on the Blender website for more examples.

 Key Features